Thousands attend President Trump's rally in Omaha

 Tuesday, Trump also held rallies in Michigan and Wisconsin — states he won in 2016.

+"This election is a choice between the American dream, which is what we want, and a socialist nightmare."

+The president took the stage for some 47 minutes.
+He introduced four of the five members of Nebraska’s congressional delegation — Bacon, U.S. Reps.
+Jeff Fortenberry and Adrian Smith, and U.S. Sen. Deb Fischer — along with Nebraska Gov. Pete Ricketts and U.S. Sen. Joni Ernst of Iowa, who’s in a competitive re-election race.

-The president’s arrival also served as a moment for U.S. Rep. Don Bacon and his Democratic opponent, Kara Eastman, to differentiate themselves in the congressional race for the 2nd District.
+The president’s arrival also served as a moment for Bacon and his Democratic opponent, Kara Eastman, to differentiate themselves in the congressional race for the 2nd District.
 Bacon, who spoke at the rally in advance of Trump’s arrival, called Eastman a Bernie Sanders Democrat.

-He said the election will be about voter turnout.
+He said the election will hinge on voter turnout.
 He argued for the Republican Party as the party that will keep your taxes low and government regulation low.

 Eastman, speaking on a video call before the rally, said she believes her campaign can turn out voters for Biden.
 She said voters have had four years to see both Trump and Bacon in office and feel let down.